robotology/yarp/src/devices/usbCamera/README.md

 :exclamation:_Troubleshooting_

-1. If vscode won't connect try to check Xilinx board file-system.
+1. If vscode won't connect try to check Xilinx board file system.
    `fsck / -y` Then restart boot Xilinx board and vscode.
 2. If vscode still won't connect try to delete, on Xilinx board, the following files: